THE Department of Health has reported four further Covid-19-related death over the past 24 hours in the North of Ireland.

-None of these latest death were recorded over the weekend in the Derry City and Strabane District Council area.
+None of these latest deaths were recorded in the Derry City and Strabane District Council area.

-Today’s data from the Department of Health shows there has been a further 2,683 positive cases of Coronavirus in the North of Ireland, a rise of 14 figures given yesterday for Monday.
+Today’s data from the Department of Health shows there has been a further 2,407 positive cases of Coronavirus in the North of Ireland, a fall of 160 on figures given yesterday for Tuesday.

 It includes cases confirmed from samples taken in previous days, not necessarily just in the latest 24-hour reporting period.

-The statistics show that in the past 24 hours there has been a further 211 Covid-19 cases in the Derry City and Strabane District Council area, a rise of four on figures given yesterday for Monday.
+The statistics show that in the past 24 hours there has been a further 202 Covid-19 cases in the Derry City and Strabane District Council area, a fall of 10 on figures given yesterday for Tuesday.

-The infection rates within Derry and Strabane is now the fifth lowest of all 11 councils in the North of Ireland with 795 cases per 100,000.
+The infection rates within Derry and Strabane is now the fourth lowest of all 11 councils in the North of Ireland with 708 cases per 100,000.

-There are two patients with Covid-19 being treated in intensive care units with one person on a ventilator.
+There are five patients with Covid-19 being treated in intensive care units, with three people on ventilators.

 There are 22 people being treated in Altnagelvin Hospital with Coronavirus and no persons with Covid-19 are in intensive care.